Fights, freezing, fainting: What it was like queuing overnight to see Queen’s coffin

 “We’ve got 18 hours to see her, we’re doing a Cinderalla,” Michaela Marsh, 55, joked.

-“We’ll see how far we get, it’s amazing that everyone’s doing this and it’s lovely that it’s such a long queue - it shows real respect for her [Queen Elizabeth II].
+“We’ll see how far we get, it’s amazing that everyone’s doing this and it’s lovely that it’s such a long queue – it shows real respect for [the Queen].”

 The family said they would have to return home if they don’t make it to the front of the queue by midnight but will be watching the funeral together on Monday.